maryletteroa/maryletteroa.github.io/_posts/2024-06-24-single-basemodel-for-nested-json.md

 ```

-Instead of iterating on each key or defining the parent and child into separate data classes, the parent and child can be read as dictionaries, merged, and then unpacked into `Example`:
+Instead of iterating on each key or defining the parent and child into separate data classes, both can be read as dictionaries, merged, and then unpacked into `Example`:

 ```python
 data = list()